AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/installation.md

 ![Edge dialog window](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_edge1.png)

-<a name="t6"></a>
 ## How to install AdGuard Browser extension for Safari

 AdGuard for Safari is not a browser extension in a common sense.
 You can read more about it in a [devoted artile](https://kb.adguard.com/en/safari/overview).
-Or you download the installation file by [this link](https://agrd.io/safari_release).
+Or you can [download the installation file](https://agrd.io/safari_release).